Specula · User guide

 Three sliders bias the detector for the content you work with.
 Edits trigger a re-analysis in roughly half a second, and the new history feeds straight back into the loudness measurement.

-For programme material where the VAD's false positives or misses matter, ⌘4 (or the Dialogue button on the transport bar) enters Dialogue authoring mode - one of the four modal authoring modes (Edit, Compare, Chapter, Dialogue) the app exposes, mutually exclusive with the other three.
+For programme material where the VAD's false positives or misses matter, ⌘4 (or the Dialogue button on the transport bar) enters Dialogue authoring mode - one of the six modal authoring modes (Edit, Compare, Chapter, Dialogue, Spectral, Record) the app exposes, mutually exclusive with the other five.
 Every detected region is visible on the waveform while the mode is active (the SG overlay is forced on so you don't need to discover the toggle).

 Region painting on the waveform: